glouppe/info8010-deep-learning/lecture9.md

 Draw a full architecture on the blackboard.

 Elaborate on the propagation of information across the graph.
 - The effective neighborhood of a node grows with the depth of the network
 - Similar to CNNs in which the effective receptive field grows with the depth of the network.

+Comment on unrolling a shared layer vs stacking distinct layers.

 ---